w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html">Understanding Status Messages</a></p>

-## About Personas
+## About the Personas Quotes
 <p>The linked personas names are from <a href="https://www.w3.org/WAI/people-use-web/user-stories/">Stories of Web Users</a>.
 For the quotes above, we haven't included a persona name if we don't have a persona in those user stories that fits the quote.
 We might update that in the future.</p>
-<p>After we've reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.
-We also plan to add persona quotes to the Understanding documents for the WCAG 2.0 success criteria.</p>
+<p>After we've reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents. p>